Keros Therapeutics (KROS)

 AI Analysis | Feedback

-As a clinical-stage company, Keros Therapeutics does not currently have any approved products on the market generating sales revenue.
-Therefore, it does not have "major customers" in the traditional sense of selling products or services at this time.
+Therefore, Keros Therapeutics does not currently have any commercialized products on the market and, consequently, does not have major customers in the traditional sense of companies or individuals purchasing its products.

 AI Analysis | Feedback